 The intellect of those you meet in life will vary.

-You’ll meet some people who know more than you in specific facets of life, and you’ll meet people who just can’t get on the same page.
-These instances are not of concern in everyday life.
+You’ll meet some people who know more than you in specific facets of life, and you’ll meet those who just can’t get on the same page.
+These instances are typically not of concern in everyday life.
 However, when there are consequences to a person’s naivety, you’ll need to correct them in order to remain unaffected yourself.

 No Fault of The Naive Person